drakelover911/Phishing-analyzer/README.md

 - All splits are stratified on `is_phish` (~50% phish, 50% safe).
 ## Project limitations

-New fresh domains can cause false positives in the model, it is difficult to distinguish phishing from safe based on features alone in such a case.
+- New fresh domains can cause false positives in the model, it is difficult to distinguish phishing from safe based on features alone in such a case.
-Dynamic analysis requires the site to be reachable.
+- Dynamic analysis requires the site to be reachable.
-Majestic Million (whitelist) covers popularity, not safety.
+- Majestic Million (whitelist) covers popularity, not safety.
-Dynamic analysis adds 5–10 seconds per URL due to Selenium and WHOIS load.
+- Dynamic analysis adds 5–10 seconds per URL due to Selenium and WHOIS load.
+- Docker can consume a lot of RAM in Windows.

 ## Author: Jan Kusiowski